 Extracerebral space is enlarged and filled with CSF-like fluid from the head being too large for the enclosed brain

 Ventriculoperitoneal shunt malfunction

 Look for a clear history of injury or trauma in the presence of an acute or chronic subdural hematoma.3 Consider the possible etiology of NAT if a history of an injury is not forthcoming or if the history does not make sense.
 It is incumbent upon the medical team to rule out abuse.
 This may require a period of inpatient observation, social services consultation, forensics consultation, a radiographic skeletal survey, a bone scan, and possibly an ophthalmological consultation.
-The presence of retinal hemorrhages in association with a subdural fluid collection is highly suspicious for NAT.4 Admission to the ...
+The presence of retinal hemorrhages in association with a subdural fluid collection is highly suspicious for NAT.4 Admission to the hospital for further ...